5 TIPS FOR THE INTROVERT MOTHER

 Extroverts feel energised by spending time with others, but introverts like me can just end up feeling drained and need to recharge before we’re ready for more!
 We feel energised by silence and solitude.

 I have two little girls of my own and every other weekend I also have my step-kids to stay.

-We have a small house that fits the four of us fine, but filled with my step kids (fast-growing boys), it suddenly feels very busy and crowded.
+We have a small house that fits the four of us just about fine, but filled with my step-kids (fast-growing boys), it suddenly feels very busy and crowded.
 There’s not a lot of space for us all to do the things we want to do, whether it’s games of make-believe and Lego, or xBox and computers.

-Each room seems occupied, whether it’s the living room, the bedrooms, the office (where we have all the computers), the kitchen (somebody is always in there raiding the fridge or getting a drink) or the bathrooms.
+Each room seems occupied, whether it’s the living room, the bedrooms, the office (where they play the xBox), the kitchen (somebody’s always there raiding the fridge or getting a drink!) or the bathrooms.

-I love all the kids but I’ll admit that sometimes I don’t handle the weekends very well.
-There’s too much noise, movement, mess and not enough space.
+I love having our family all together but I’ll admit that sometimes I find it difficult.
+My introvert self struggles with the noise, movement, mess and lack of space.

 BALANCING ALL OUR NEEDS

 In all honesty, I think that being an introvert is so much easier when you don’t have children!
 You’re more likely to have the flexibility to create your own space and time to focus on your own needs, without feeling guilty or selfish.

 You can lock yourself away or seek silent solitude for however long you need to feel rejuvenated and ready to take on the world again.
 Although I believe self-care is vital and that parents need and deserve time to themselves, being realistic, there are some options that just aren’t so readily available to parents with little ones (at least, not without a lot of planning!).